SamuelSwartzberg/flashcardifying_text_temp/inf/programming/languages-themselves/as-a-language/the-language/identifiers-values-variables-types/temp.md

 #### conversion

-Type conversion is explicitly using a function or the like to change the datatype of something.
 All pythons types, called as a function, convert to that type (e.g. list(), bool(), int()) Ruby has a set of methods that have the syntax foo.to_‹char› that convert to that type (e.g. to_i, to_f, to_s, to_sym)

 #### coercion

-Type coercion is implicitly forcing a value to be treated as of a different datatype.
 JS will coerce extensively in the case of operations w/ mismatched types.
 Concatenation of non-string w/ string|coerces non-string to string use of booleans w/ math operators|coerce to 0/1